Motorola 68000: 6800

 Motorola's first widely produced microprocessor was the 6800, introduced in early 1974 and available in quantity late that year.
 The company set itself the goal of selling 25,000 units by September 1976, a goal they did meet.
 Although a capable design, it was eclipsed by more powerful designs, such as the Zilog Z80, and less expensive designs, such as the MOS Technology 6502.
-By late 1976, the sales book was flat and the division was only saved by a project for General Motors that turned into a huge product line for engine control and other tasks.
+By late 1976 sales were stagnant and the division was saved by a project for General Motors engine control and other tasks.

 Moving to 16-bit

 By the time the 6800 was introduced, a small number of 16-bit designs had come to market.
 These were generally modeled on minicomputer platforms like the Data General Nova or PDP-11.
 Based on the semiconductor manufacturing processes of the era, these were often multi-chip solutions like the National Semiconductor IMP-16, or the single-chip PACE that had issues with speed.

 With the sales prospects for the 6800 dimming, but still cash-flush from the engine control sales, in late 1976 Colin Crook, Operations Manager, began considering how to successfully win future sales.
 They were aware that Intel was working on a 16-bit extension of their 8080 series, which would emerge as the Intel 8086, and had heard rumors of a 16-bit Zilog Z80, which became the Z8000.
 These would use new design techniques that would eliminate the problems seen in earlier 16-bit systems.

 Motorola knew that if they launched a product similar to the 8086, within 10% of its capabilities, Intel would outperform them in the market.
 In order to compete, they set themselves the goal of being two times as powerful at the same cost, or one-half the cost with the same performance.
 Crook decided that they would attack the high-end of the market with the most powerful processor on the market.
 Another 16-bit would not do, their design would have to be bigger, and that meant having some 32-bit features.
 Crook had decided on this approach by the end of 1976.